Cycle Parking & Security

 Note the university has a cycle maintenance scheme and the bike mechanic visits the ROQ site roughly every 2 weeks (set up is near the internal cycle store entrance by Somerville gates).

 The internal and external cycle parking is primarily for daily use and not for leaving bikes longer term.
-Bikes that appear to have been left for longer or abandonned will be periodically tagged and then removed.
+Bikes that appear to have been left for longer or abandoned will be periodically tagged and then removed.

 Using a bicycle for official university business